Spin Best Practices¶

 - Requests for privileged ports (ports greater than 1024) must be reviewed/approved by the Spin working group before changes to the firewall are made.

 - If you don’t care about the port number, and don’t want to request a firewall change.
 There are several port ranges open and available for use.
 Ports 50,000 - 50,050 (inclusive) are open to traffic with source addresses within the NERSC network, and ports 60,000 - 60,050 are open to traffic from all source addresses.
 Try to make a random(ish) selection within this range to minimize the chance of a port scheduling conflict on the Spin nodes.
 (Basically, your service won’t be able to run if the scheduler can’t find an IP on a Spin node that isn’t already listening on this port, and the chances of this decrease if everyone doesn’t pick the same port).

 All access to ports 80 and 443 is achieved via a reverse proxy running in Spin.
 This simplifies applications, as the SSL certificates and TLS configurations are centrally managed, and it also conserves IP address space.
 All incoming HTTPS connections terminate at this proxy rather than at the endpoint service.
 As part of the initial stack configuration, ISG staff will configure the reverse proxy stack to direct the appropriate traffic to your web service.

 The following TCP ports are publicly available from all source addresses:

-The following TCP ports are available only from within NERSC networks (22.214.171.124/16) as well as from LBL networks that are secure and authenticated, such as the employee wireless and LBL VPN.
+The following TCP ports are available only from within NERSC networks (22.214.171.124/16) as well as non-guest LBL networks, including LBL employee wireless and VPN.

 The following TCP ports are available only from within NERSC networks: